dumlutimuralp/k8s-with-nsx-t-2.5.x/Part 2/README.md

 sudo apt-get install docker-ce=18.06.0~ce~3-0~ubuntu
 </code></pre>

-Note : To make sure of an "apt-get update" not to break the compatibility between Docker and K8S, it would be a good practice to apply apt-mark hold on the related components.
+<b>Note :</b> To make sure of an "apt-get update" not to break the compatibility between Docker and K8S, it would be a good practice to apply apt-mark hold on the related components.
 For example by using "apt-mark hold docker-ce".

 * Verify Docker version